Uplands nation

 Uplands nation, exterior of the building.
 Photo from before 1915.

 Uplands nation, the banquet and meeting hall (nationssalen).
 Photo from before 1915.

 Uplands nation, the library.
 Photo from before 1915.

 Uplands nation (the Uppland Nation) is a student society and one of thirteen nations at Uppsala University.
 It has traditionally recruited its members from the province of Uppland, which surrounds and includes Uppsala and stretches down south to the northern part of Stockholm.
-The nation uses an older spelling of the toponym (but Upplands nation has also been used).
-As of 2006, the nation has about 2,600 members.
+The nation uses an older spelling of the toponym, Uplands, but Upplands nation has also been used.